PlaceholderAPI/PlaceholderAPI/.github/CONTRIBUTING.md

 Additionally should you follow the project's codestyle which you can find in the [`config/style`][style] directory.

 ### Wiki/Javadoc contributions
-If your pull request only targets the [wiki] or only changes the javadoc comments of PlaceholderAPI (And not its actual code), it should be to `docs` branch.
+If your pull request only targets the [wiki] or only changes the javadoc comments of PlaceholderAPI (And not its actual code), it should be to `docs/wiki` branch.
 The develop branch should only be targeted when you also change some of PlaceholderAPI's code.

 ## Code of Conduct